mustafabayar/immo_trakt/README.md

 You can deploy the app to any of the cloud services you prefer.
 Here I will describe how to use [Heroku](https://www.heroku.com/pricing) to run this app free for 7/24:
 1. Install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and [Docker](https://docs.docker.com/get-docker/)
+2. Start the docker engine as it is needed for the following commands.
-2. Login to heroku:
+3. Login to heroku:
 ```
 heroku login
 ```
-3. Log in to Container Registry:
+4. Log in to Container Registry:
 ```
 heroku container:login
 ```
-4. Create app on Heroku:
+5. Create app on Heroku:
 ```
 heroku create
 ```
 > This will give output like: ```Creating cool-app-name... done, stack is heroku-18```
-5. Build the image and push to Container Registry(Use the app name created from previous step):
+6. Build the image and push to Container Registry(Use the app name created from previous step):
 ```
 heroku container:push worker --app cool-app-name
 ```
-6. Then release the image to your app:
+7. Then release the image to your app:
 ```
 heroku container:release worker --app cool-app-name
 ```